cmccomb/rust-automl/README.md

 [![docs.rs](https://img.shields.io/docsrs/automl/latest?logo=rust)](https://docs.rs/automl)

 # AutoML with SmartCore
-AutoML is _Automated Machine Learning_, referring to processes and methods to make machine learning more accesible for a general audience.
+AutoML is _Automated Machine Learning_, referring to processes and methods to make machine learning more accessible for a general audience.
 This crate builds on top of the [smartcore](https://smartcorelib.org/) machine learning framework, and provides some utilities to quickly train and compare models.